 Docker uses a client-server architecture.
-The core component of Docker Architecture is the Docker daemon which basically does all the run-time operations and act as an interpreter in between containers and Operating System kernel.
-The Docker client and Docker daemon can be on the same Docker Host or you can connect Docker Client to a remote Docker daemon as well.
+The core component of Docker Architecture is the Docker daemon which basically does all the run-time operations and acts as an interpreter in between containers and the Operating System kernel.
+The Docker client and Docker daemon can be on the same Docker host or you can connect Docker Client to a remote Docker daemon as well.
 The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.

 In this tutorial, Let’s first install various components in a docker architecture.

 Docker Host is a physical/virtual machine on which Docker CE/EE can be installed.

 The Docker daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
 A daemon can also communicate with other daemons to manage Docker services.

 The Docker client (docker) is the primary way that many Docker users interact with Docker.
 When you use commands such as docker run, the client sends these commands to docker, which carries them out.
 The docker command uses the Docker API.
 The Docker client can communicate with more than one daemon.

 A Docker registry stores Docker images.
 Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
 You can even run your own private registry.
 If you use Docker Datacenter (DDC), it includes Docker Trusted Registry (DTR).

 When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.
 This section is a brief overview of some of those objects.